 From there, things spiraled.
 “My latter half of my 20s pretty much was collecting disease labels and drugs like candy,” Mette said.
 “I got psoriatic arthritis.
 With that came Humira.”

-She began avoiding doctors so as not to accumulate more diagnoses and more prescriptions.
+She began avoiding doctors so as not to accumulate more diagnoses and more prescriptions for her autoimmune symptoms.
 To all of her treatment providers, she would ask the same question: Is there anything I can do, any changes I can make to help?
 Each would always answer no, and she didn’t question them.

 Then in her mid-30’s, she had a wake-up call: one day, her doctors called to tell her they had great news.
 That news, she soon learned, was that she wasn’t going to die “in the immediate future”— and they all seemed happy with that prognosis.

 Just 16 months after she took things into her own hands, Mette normalized her blood work and got off all medications.
-“I’m 7-years drug and symptom-free today,” she told WellBe, knocking on wood.
+“I’m seven years drug- and symptom-free today,” she told WellBe, knocking on wood.

 Watch Mette’s full interview to hear why some of her friends had no idea she was suffering, how being a CEO influenced her approach to her illness, and the role the healthcare system played in her journey: